eamonoreilly/AzureFunctions/PowerShell/StartStopVMOnTimer/README.md

 $Context = Get-AzContext
 New-AzRoleAssignment -ObjectId <principalId> -RoleDefinitionName Contributor -Scope "/subscriptions/$($Context.Subscription)
 ```

+## Clone repository or download files to local machine

++ Download the repository files or clone to local machine.

++ Change to the PowerShell/StartStopVMOnTimer directory.

 ## Get the local.settings.json values from the function application created in Azure